The Color Purple (1985 film): Plot

-In early 20th-century rural Hartwell, Georgia, Celie Harris is a teenage African-American who has had two children born of rape by her abusive father, having removed them from their home before giving Celie away as a wife to Albert "Mister" Johnson.

-Mister, a widower, initially wanted to marry Nettie, Celie's younger sister, to whom he is attracted.
-He also abuses Celie, and his children mistreat her.
-One day, Nettie runs away from home because she is tired of fighting off her father's sexual advances and seeks shelter with Celie, where the two promise to write if they are separated.
-When Mister attempts to sexually assault Nettie, she fights him off and he furiously kicks her out of the house, fulfilling the promise she and Celie made.
+Celie is an African-American teenager in early 20th century rural Georgia who twice has born children by her abusive father, which were taken from her.
+He gives her away as a wife to Mister, who also abuses her, and his children mistreat her.
+Celie's loving younger sister, Nettie, runs away from their abusive father and seeks shelter with Celie.
+The sisters promise to write if they are separated.
+Mister attempts to sexually assault Nettie, and he kicks her out after she fights him off.

-Years later, in 1916, Celie has grown meek from prolonged childhood abuse.
-Mister's son Harpo marries Sofia, and Celie is shocked to find her running a matriarchal household.
+Years later, Celie is meek from abuse.
+Mister's son Harpo marries Sofia, and Celie is shocked to find theirs to be a matriarchal household.
 Harpo attempts to overpower and strike Sofia, but he fails.
-Celie advises Harpo to beat Sofia.
-Sofia retaliates and confronts Celie, revealing her long history of abuse.
+Celie advises Harpo to beat Sofia, who retaliates and later confronts Celie, revealing her long history of abuse.
 She threatens to kill Harpo if he beats her again and tells Celie to do likewise to Mister.
-After Harpo fails to change following years of continuous abuse between them, Sofia leaves and takes their children.
+Harpo does not change, so Sofia leaves, taking their children with her.

 Mister and Harpo bring home the ailing Shug Avery, a showgirl and Mister's long-time mistress.
-Celie, who has slowly developed a fondness for Shug through a photograph sent to Mister, is in awe of Shug's strong will.
-She nurses Shug back to health, and Shug, in turn, takes a liking to her, writing and performing a song about her at Harpo's newly opened jook joint that he operates with his girlfriend, Squeak.
+Celie, who has slowly developed a fondness for her through a photograph sent to Mister, is in awe of Shug's strong will.
+Celie nurses Shug back to health, who in turn takes a liking to her, writing and performing a song about her at Harpo's newly opened bar.
 Shug tells Celie she is moving to Memphis, and Celie confides to Shug that Mister beats her.
-Shug tells Celie that she is beautiful and that she loves her, and they kiss.
-Celie packs her things to follow Shug to Memphis, but is caught by Mister.
+Shug tells Celie she is beautiful and that she loves her, and they kiss.
+Celie packs her things to follow Shug to Memphis but gets caught by Mister.

-Meanwhile, Sofia has been imprisoned for striking the town's mayor after he slaps her for cursing at his wife (who asked Sofia to be her maid to which she responded "Hell No").
-Years pass, and now a shell of her former self, she is released from prison – only to be immediately ordered by the judge to become a maid to the mayor's wife, Ms. Millie.
-Having not seen her children in eight years, Sofia is allotted Christmas to be with her family by Ms. Millie after encountering Celie in town, but Ms. Millie recants her offer after panicking while trying to leave the yard (because she is scared of the "colored folk" who are only trying to help her) and not being able to get the car in gear.
+Meanwhile, Sofia has been imprisoned for striking the town's mayor after he slaps her for speaking back to his wife Ms. Millie.
+Years pass, and she, now a shell of her former self, is released from prison – only to be immediately ordered by the judge to become a maid to the Ms. Millie.
+Having not seen her children in eight years, Sofia is allotted Christmas to be with her family.
+When Ms. Millie tries to drive her, she panics and turns around after encountering a group of Sofia's family and friends, who were only trying to help her.